fvelascor/jupyterwikigit/A-gallery-of-interesting-Jupyter-Notebooks.md

 ### Mathematics, Physics, Chemistry, Biology

 * [Quantum Scattering Model](https://github.com/josh-u-a/quantum_scattering/blob/master/QM_scattering.ipynb).
 This is a 1-dimensional quantum scattering model.
 This allows for the creation of different potentials and wave packets.
 The output is an animation of an wave packet incident on a potential with measurements for the reflection, transmission, and middle coefficients in the upper graph.
 The lower graph displays the k-space (momentum space).
-The theory behind the model can be found here: (https://github.com/josh-u-a/quantum_scattering/blob/master/QuantumScattering.pdf)
+The theory behind the model can be found [here](https://github.com/josh-u-a/quantum_scattering/blob/master/QuantumScattering.pdf).

 * A [single-atom laser model](http://nbviewer.ipython.org/github/jrjohansson/qutip-lectures/blob/master/Lecture-2B-Single-Atom-Lasing.ipynb).
 This is one of a complete set of [lectures on quantum mechanics and quantum optics using QuTiP](http://nbviewer.ipython.org/github/jrjohansson/qutip-lectures) by [J.R.
 Johansson](https://github.com/jrjohansson).